fboehm/qtl2pleio-manuscript/README.md

 # qtl2pleio-manuscript
-Resources from the qtl2pleio manuscript, "A test to distinguish close linkage from pleiotropy in multiparental populations"
+Resources from the qtl2pleio manuscript, "Testing pleiotropy vs. separate QTL in multiparental populations"

-There are 3 subdirectories in this repository:
+There are 4 subdirectories in this repository:

 1. Rmd
 2. chtc
 3. R
+4. overleaf-repo

+We include a Makefile to ease manuscript assembly.
+Just type `make` at the BASH prompt to compile the pdf from the tex file "overleaf-repo/main.tex".

 ## R contents

-Subdirectory "R" contains R scripts
+Subdirectory "R" contains R scripts and outputted figures.